sparkfish/modelc/README.md

 modelc is an R model object to SQL compiler.
 It generates SQL select statements from linear and generalized linear models.

-Its interface currently consists of a single function, `construct_select`, which takes a single input, namely an `lm` or `glm` model object.
+Its interface currently consists of a single function, `modelc`, which takes a single input, namely an `lm` or `glm` model object.

 It currently supports GLM family distributions using log or identity link functions.